Sounds obvious, right? But it's a concept that can be overlooked in the teaching process for math students.

 When a student works through a concept under our guidance, a very common question we'll get once a problem is finished, or even while working the problem, is "Is this right?"
 Often, I will respond as a challenge to the student, "You tell me!"
 In response, students will usually review scratch work for computational errors and/or retrace their thought process (with light redirection when needed).
 More often than not, the student is able to answer their own question.
 The process does not always work perfectly, but our students improve in this area over time with consistent tutoring sessions.

-2. It builds confidence in independence.
+2. It builds confidence and self-sufficiency

 As tutors, we will of course redirect student errors that they cannot catch during a reteaching session or as a last resort.
 However, remember that when a student takes an assessment, he or she won't have the benefit of asking ANYONE, "Is this right?" as a crutch.
 For this reason, we make it a point to kick the crutches and training wheels off by not building that habit too much in a tutoring session either, especially once that student displays understanding.